storedenen/MazeGenerator/README.md

 ## How it works

-This solution is using Depth-First-Search to find and connect all the rooms in the grid.
+This solution uses Depth-First-Search to find and connect all the rooms in the grid.